Neutrino Oscillations in the Three Flavor Paradigm: Introduction

 The landscaped evolved in 1998 when Super-Kamiokande reported high significance evidence that neutrinos produced in the Earth's atmosphere change flavors depending on how far through the Earth they propagated \cite{Super-Kamiokande:1998kpq}.
 Given the energy and zenith angle (which corresponds to distance) distributions, this clearly put neutrino oscillations as a new physics phenomenon to be taken seriously.

 Shortly thereafter, in a pair of papers in 2001 and 2002, SNO reported confirmation of both the Homestake measurement and the Bahcall prediction of solar neutrinos \cite{SNO:2001kpb,SNO:2002tuh}.
-This also confirms that neutrinos do change flavors and, in combination with lower energy solar neutrino data from the $pp$ process by SAGE, GALLEX, and GNO \cite{GALLEX:1998kcz,SAGE:1999nng,Gavrin:2001sz,GNO:2000avz}, confirms that the flavor changing depends on the neutrino energy.
+This also confirms that neutrinos do change flavors and, in combination with lower energy solar neutrino data from the $pp$ process by SAGE, GALLEX, and GNO \cite{GALLEX:1998kcz,SAGE:1999nng,Gavrin:2001sz,GNO:2000avz}, confirms that the solar neutrino flavor changing depends on the neutrino energy.
+Interpretation of solar neutrino in an oscillation framework also requires an understanding of how neutrinos interact with matter (see section \ref{sec:matter effect} below) \cite{Wolfenstein:1977ue} and, specifically, in an environment with changing density (see section \ref{sec:msw} below) \cite{Mikheyev:1985zog}.

-While there has been a leading candidate for the mass generation of all the other massive particles for many years \cite{Higgs:1964pj,Englert:1964et} which was confirmed in 2012 \cite{ATLAS:2012yve,CMS:2012qbp}, no such clear picture exists for neutrinos even today.
-Understanding the underlying mass generation mechanism of neutrinos is one of the biggest open questions in particle physics.
-Unfortunately, it is unlikely that neutrino oscillation experiments will provide insight into answering this question.
-The most promising approach is neutrinoless double beta decay experiments.
+While there has been a leading candidate, known as the Higgs mechanism, for the mass generation of all the other massive particles for many years \cite{Higgs:1964pj,Englert:1964et} which was confirmed in 2012 \cite{ATLAS:2012yve,CMS:2012qbp}, no such clear picture exists for neutrinos even today. \textit{Understanding the underlying mass generation mechanism of neutrinos is one of the biggest open questions in particle physics.} The most promising approach is neutrinoless double beta decay experiments.
 Other options include measuring the cosmic neutrino background or measurements at the LHC and other high energy colliders.
+Unfortunately, it is unlikely that neutrino oscillation experiments will provide insight into answering this question; as such we will focus on what neutrino oscillations can tell us about neutrinos in this chapter.

 Since the turn of the millennium, the field of neutrino oscillations has exploded in terms of experiment, phenomenology, and theory.
 The experimental landscape includes a veritable alphabet soup of experiments covering a many orders of magnitude in neutrino energy and baseline.
 Phenomenonologists have clarified many interesting and non-trivial relationships among the oscillation parameters in the context of realistic experiments.
 Finally, theorists have continued to put the oscillation framework on increasingly solid ground and have developed many new physics models to test the standard three-flavor framework.
 In the last several decades considerable progress has been made improving our understanding of the phenomenon of neutrino oscillations quite a bit.
 The underlying physics model that governs the existence of neutrino mass, however, remains elusive.